 My personal journey to Product Design is a bit unorthodox.
 I spent several years in other roles before I’d learn why and how I’d become a Product Designer, but that breadth of experience made me a better collaborator and leader across the board.

 For most of my life, I’ve been splitting time between disparate skill groups.
 I was both a nerd and a jock, I studied Art as well as Business, and my professional path traversed from Sales to Product Marketing to Product Management to Product Design.

-Your mileage may vary, but my advice is to learn how to be valuable in a skill that’s needed at great companies.
-Work your butt off to join a great company on those grounds and then learn about other roles while excelling in your current one.
+Your mileage may vary, but my advice is to learn how to be valuable in a non-technical skill that’s needed at great companies.
+Work your butt off to join a great company on those grounds, then learn about other roles while excelling in your current one.
 The thing about great companies is they tend to grow, so there’s a good chance you’ll get a taste of everything from one seat.

 By 22, I was running a digital operation helping small businesses get on Facebook.
 These were early days of web 2.0 and there was plenty of room to add value.
 Along the way, I was fortunate to get an introduction to Facebook’s growing Direct Sales team, and well-positioned to hit the ground running.
 I went from working with mom-and-pop businesses to managing fortune 100 relationships.